 I remember getting a student loan at the beginning of the first semester and it felt like I was the richest I’d ever been in my life!
 I didn’t really think about how I was going to make it last for weeks.
 It was also the first time I’d been in charge of my own food shopping and generally looking after myself, and I had no concept of how much to spend.

 The result?
-I was in my overdraft by Christmas.
+I was in my over

 The single best thing you can do for your finances is learn to budget.